IET-OU/nquire-web-compiled/README.md

 # nQuire-it – compiled

-This respository contains the compiled Java classes for the nQuire-it web site.
+This repository contains the compiled Java classes for the nQuire-it web site.

 * <http://www.nquire-it.org>